 In general, there has been a steady increase of membership since 2003.
 Our members value the pension scheme and the high intake, and the introduction of Automatic Enrolment demonstrates that.
 The graph shows an emerging trend where the number of pensioner and deferred members is increasing at a faster rate than active members.
 Such a trend, if maintained, will have implications on the Fund's cash flows, investment strategy and contribution rates.

 Employers within the scheme

 As well as Dumfries & Galloway Council, participating active employers are:

-Dumfries and Galloway College, Scottish Police Services Authority, Scottish Police Authority, Community Integrated Care, Amey plc, Lovell plc, Scottish Fire & Rescue Service, Scottish Agricultural College (Barony).
+- · Dumfries and Galloway College,

+- · Scottish Police Authority,

+- Scottish Fire & Rescue Service,

+- The Crichton Trust.